How to Go Vegetarian – The Definitive Guide

 - Chickpeas, lentils, kidney beans and other pulses

-- Breakfast cereals and bread
+- Whole wheat and whole grain bread

-- Dried apricots, dates and raisins
+- Dried apricots and raisins

 Hooray!
 You made it through the toughest part.
 Now you have a broad overview on how to stay healthy while becoming vegetarian.
 Still, I’m sure the following question is on your mind too!